Applying for a licence

 If you do not let us know the new owner's or broker's details, the boat will remain registered in your name and you will be responsible for its future licensing.

-New applications: Application forms for all licence types are available from the following:
+If, for any reason, you’re not able to apply online then application forms for all licence types are available from the following:

 - Useful downloads page